 Improving quality while increasing spend in Facebook Ads

-For example, the team collects product review information from its review platform, and creates a Personas audience of users that have only left one-star reviews, then delivers this group of users to its advertising channels as a real-time suppression list.
+For example, the team collects product review information from its review platform, and creates a Twilio Engage audience of users that have only left one-star reviews, then delivers this group of users to its advertising channels as a real-time suppression list.
 The team also delivers a “Low Value Customer” exclusion audience of customers that have at least two orders, but have returned 100% of their orders, based on order and return data from its data warehouse.

 By using Persona’s real-time audience capabilities for suppression in its advertising destinations, the company saves these unhappy, low-value customers from unwanted ads, conserves marketing spend, and, in the case of social media platforms, prevents having negative comments on their posts.